Ford Focus Active Review 2025: Price, specs & boot space

 "Don’t be fooled by the Ford Focus Active’s chunky styling, raised ride height and off-road driving settings – this Ford likes off-roading about as much as a cat likes swimming. "

-But that 30mm raised ride height still has its uses.
+But that 30mm (34mm at the rear) raised ride height still has its uses.
 In town, you’ll be able to cruise over big speed humps without worrying about taking your front bumper off and the long-travel suspension helps take the sting out of potholes.

 Without four-wheel drive, anything more adventurous than that is risky.
 That said, the car’s clever Slippery and Trail driving modes delicately divvy power out to the front wheels helping you find grip even on snow or mud-covered roads and tracks.
 It’s surprisingly effective and could come in handy if you live somewhere that’s prone to bouts of extreme weather.

 The ace up the Ford Focus Active’s sleeve is that it can do this without hurting how it handles normal driving.
-Sure, the suspension is a little fussy over bumps at lower speeds – particularly in Active X models that get 18-inch rather than 17-inch wheels – and it does roll slightly more in bends, but this is still a great car to hustle about in.
+Sure, the suspension is a little fussy over bumps at lower speeds and it does roll slightly more in bends, but this is still a great car to hustle about in.

 The most popular model is the 125PS petrol that, as with the 1.5-litre petrol, is a three-cylinder engine.
 It’s easy to see why people like it because it’s very frugal, for a petrol.
-Under new testing, the Focus can return a shade under 50mpg on a mixture of roads and you can expect to get close to 40mpg in normal driving.
+Ford claims the new mild-hybrid engine in this tune will return 51.4mpg.
+Things are slightly different with the 155ps unit, but not by massive amounts.
+Here, the fuel consumption drops to 50.4mpg.

 So it’s cheap to run, but also nippy, getting from 0-62mph in 10 seconds with a sporty thrum that suits the engaging way the Ford drives.
-If you’re likely to use your Ford Focus Active for lots of long journeys, though, we’d recommend the excellent 120PS diesel.
+Opt for the 155ps, and this doesn't feel too far off the hot ST guise with 0-62mph arriving in 8.6 seconds.

-Surprisingly, fitting Ford’s optional smooth-shifting eight-speed automatic gearbox (available across the range) has a detrimental effect on both fuel economy and performance.
+Surprisingly, fitting Ford’s optional smooth-shifting seven-speed automatic gearbox (available across the range) has a detrimental effect on both fuel economy and performance.

 Another advantage of choosing a jacked-up family car like the Ford Focus Active over a standard SUV is that it’ll be much quieter on the motorway.